Wilfrid Laurier: Member of Parliament (1874–1887)

 Laurier resigned from the provincial legislature to enter federal politics as a Liberal.
 He was elected to the House of Commons in the January 22, 1874 election, representing the riding of Drummond—Arthabaska.
 In this election, the Liberals led by Alexander Mackenzie heavily triumphed, as a result of the Pacific Scandal that was initiated by the Conservative Party and the Conservative prime minister, John A. Macdonald.
 Laurier ran a simple campaign, denouncing Conservative corruption.

 As a member of Parliament (MP), Laurier's first mission was to build prominence by giving speeches in the House of Commons.
 He gained considerable attention when he delivered a speech on political liberalism on June 26, 1877, in front of about 2,000 people.
 He stated, "Liberal Catholicism is not political liberalism" and that the Liberal Party is not "a party composed of men holding perverse doctrines, with a dangerous tendency, and knowingly and deliberately progressing towards revolution."
 He also stated, "The policy of the Liberal party is to protect [our] institutions, to defend them and spread them, and, under the sway of those institutions, to develop the country’s latent resources.
 That is the policy of the Liberal party and it has no other."
 The speech helped Laurier become a leader of the Quebec wing of the Liberal Party.

 From October 1877 to October 1878, Laurier served briefly in the Cabinet of Prime Minister Mackenzie as minister of inland revenue.
 However, his appointment triggered an October 27, 1877 ministerial by-election.
 In the by-election, he lost his seat in Drummond—Arthabaska.
 On November 11, he ran for the seat of Quebec East, which he narrowly won.
-From November 11, 1877, to his death on February 17, 1919, Laurier's seat would be Quebec East.
+From November 11, 1877, to his death on February 17, 1919, Laurier's seat was Quebec East.
 Laurier won reelection for Quebec East in the 1878 federal election, though the Liberals suffered a landslide defeat as a result of their mishandling of the Panic of 1873.
 Macdonald returned as prime minister.

 Laurier called on Mackenzie to resign as leader, not least because of his handling of the economy.
 Mackenzie resigned as Liberal leader in 1880 and was succeeded by Edward Blake.
 Laurier, along with others, founded the Quebec newspaper, L’Électeur, to promote the Liberal Party.
 The Liberals were in opposition once again, and Laurier made use of that status, expressing his support for laissez-faire economics and provincial rights.
 The Liberals suffered a second consecutive defeat in 1882, with Macdonald winning his fourth term.
-Laurier continued to make speeches opposing the Conservative government's policies, though nothing notable came until 1885, when he spoke out against the execution of Métis activist Louis Riel, who was hung by Macdonald's government authorities after leading the North-West Rebellion.
+Laurier continued to make speeches opposing the Conservative government's policies, though nothing notable came until 1885, when he spoke out against the execution of Métis leader Louis Riel, to whom the Macdonald government refused to grant clemency after he led the North-West Rebellion.